Rules of the Game

 - I am not an evangelical genius and you the simple for whom I do the heavy intellectual lifting to defend the faith.
 Your intelligence and cleverness often exceed mine to my delight.
 And theology is about much, much more than just defending the faith.

 - I am not your personal trainer and you my personal clients.
-With a regular teaching load of three classes and more than one hundred students, I have to assign more work than I can personally evaluate.
-That kind of doting is counterproductive anyway.
 My water polo coach didn't hover over us all season grading every pass and every lap.
 Often he would give us a task and then return to his office, spot-checking occasionally but waiting until scrimmages or game time to see how well we were doing.
 His absence gave us space to became responsible.
 My courses work the same way.

 Those are what I am not.
 I am called to be a teacher a trainer, coach, and leader in the traditions of my disciplines and you are called to be players, at least for a season.
 (If you cannot bear calling me "Telford," how about "Coach"?
-Students began doing that in one of my classes in 2002, and I have never felt more honored.)
+Students began doing that in one of my classes a long time ago, and I have never felt more honored.)

 If (and only if!) learning to play also suggests you that this practice is involved in God's call for your life, — and I think it probably is for most of you — then I have further goals for our time together: conversion, transformation, and sanctification.
 My leadership aims then to show you how to become a player someone whose life is characterized by involvement in this tradition not just for a short trial season, but for a lifetime.